matpompili/flarum-imgur-upload/README.md

 ## Features
 With flarum-imgur-upload you can upload images to Imgur while writing your post, and the extension will automatically embed the images in your post.
 You can also paste from clipboard to upload an image file.

-Opposed to [flagrow/upload](https://github.com/flagrow/upload), this extension:

-- doesn't touch your database
-- uses Markdown for including images
-- doesn't wrap the image in a frame, nor does it crop the image
-- uploads the image using only client-side code (without using server/bandwidth resources)
-- allows you to stop using the extension whenever you want.
-Previously uploaded images will stay there forever

-Compared to the original extension (matpompili/flarum-imgur-uplad), this extension:
+Compared to the original extension (matpompili/flarum-imgur-upload), this extension:

 - doesn't resize/change orientation of images.
 The raw file is uploaded to Imgur
 - supports paste from clipboard